 In this Division —

-the club means the club known as the Anzac Club, which was registered as such under the Licensing Act 1911 6;
+club means the club known as the Anzac Club, which was registered as such under the Licensing Act 1911 7;

-the League means the body deemed to be incorporated under the Associations Incorporation Act 1987 as The Returned and Services League of Australia WA Branch Incorporated;
+League means the body deemed to be incorporated under the Associations Incorporation Act 1987 as The Returned and Services League of Australia WA Branch Incorporated;

-the State Branch Headquarters means the premises of the League in Perth, known as Anzac House, and situate at 28 (formerly 30A) St George’s Terrace;
+State Branch Headquarters means the premises of the League in Perth, known as Anzac House, and situate at 28 (formerly 30A) St George’s Terrace;

-the State Executive means the State Executive of the League as from time to time constituted under, and elected or appointed in accordance with, the rules of the League.
+State Executive means the State Executive of the League as from time to time constituted under, and elected or appointed in accordance with, the rules of the League.

 [Clause 1 amended by No. 14 of 1996 s.
 4; No. 47 of 2011 s.
 17.]

-2. The Anzac Club
+2. Anzac Club

 (1) Whilst the club is licensed under this Act and has its premises and conducts its business in the State Branch Headquarters —